 It is a common law doctrine that means that you have a superior claim of title to someone else.
 It is a property law and, unfortunately, animals are still considered property in Colorado, which is why you have to use this common law doctrine.
 You can have superior title by showing things like, your name only on a purchase agreement, your name on registration and licensing records, microchip records, and vet records.
 Money and care only come into the presentation if all other records are equal (i.e., both names on all the paperwork).

 These are difficult cases to litigate, but Replevin can get you in front of a judge in as little as 2 weeks, so it is favored by many plaintiffs.

-If you would like help getting your dog back, give our Denver animal lawyers a call today at 303-623-4000 to schedule a free consultation.
+If you would like help getting your dog back, give our Denver pet lawyers a call our Colorado animal lawyers at The Animal Law Firm at 303-623-4000 in Denver, Boulder, Colorado Springs, Aurora, and surrounding areas.